Oregon State Bar: Minimum fee schedules

 Bar associations used to promulgate and enforce fee schedules as one of their more common activities.

 The Oregon State Bar Association promulgated a minimum fee schedule before World War II.
 The schedule set fee guidelines for a variety of common legal services.
 "For example, the schedule suggested that lawyers charge $250 for preparing an uncontested divorce.
 Simple wills and adoptions with no controversy are set at $30 and $100 respectively."

-(A minimum fee schedule was also reported to have been on the agenda for the Oregon State Bar Association's 1938 annual meeting.)

-OSBA adopted its first statewide minimum fee schedule on September 29, 1938 after lengthy debate at the annual bar convention.
+OSB adopted its first statewide minimum fee schedule on September 29, 1938 after lengthy debate at the annual bar convention.
 Originally the proposal was to set minimum fees that would double in counties with more than 100,000 population, of which at that time there was only one, Multnomah County.
 The convention then voted to apply the Multnomah County schedule to the entire state.

 Local schedules

 Proposals to establish or raise minimum lawyer fees were made in Oregon by local bar associations.
 In 1907, the Umatilla County Bar Association was formed, and at the first organizational meeting, it established a detailed schedule of minimum fees.
 Each member of the new bar association pledged not to charge less than the minimum schedule of fees, and not to associate with any attorney who did so.

 The Jackson County bar association was newly formed in the summer of 1919, with "the immediate business of the new organization would be to standardize and lift lawyers' fees so as to make them conform with the cost of living."

 After adoption of the state-wide fee schedules in 1938, county bar associations were still free to adopt their own minimum fee schedules provided they were approved by the Board of Governors of the state bar.
 Marion County did so in December 1938.
 It "increased certain of the minimum fees from its depression-established schedule but in nearly all instances the new list remained below fees prescribed in the approved at the state bar convention [in Salem] last fall."